In this chapter of Mark Wooden’s fanfiction, Sonya Blade and Black Canary encounter opposition in the form of the zombie assassin Scorpion.

 A green fluid oozed from the wound.

-The bastard didn’t let go of his grip on Canary’s throat.
+The bastard didn’t lose his grip on Canary’s throat.

-Changing tactics, the vigilante flipped her legs up and around her attacker’s neck.
-She pushed him away, but couldn’t break his hold on her throat.
+The vigilante changed her tactics, flipping her legs up and around her attacker’s neck.
+She pushed him away but couldn’t break his hold on her throat.

 The crack of a handgun cut through the night’s sounds.

-Canary saw her attacker’s head explode in a bubble of green ooze.
+Canary saw her attacker’s eye explode from its socket in a bubble of green ooze that sprayed into her blonde hair.

-Sonya ran over, knelt beside Black Canary.
-“Thinking twice about that gun, aren’t you?” she said.
+Sonya ran over from behind the attacker’s position.
+She kneeled beside Black Canary and said, “Thinking twice about that gun rule, aren’t you?”

-“Doesn’t count,” Black Canary said.
+“Doesn’t count,” Black Canary said between gasps for air.
+She pulled green ooze from her hair and wiped it on the deck.
 “That thing wasn’t human.
 You can shoot non-human things all day long.”

-Sonya looked to the pile of green ooze and shattered skull.
+Sonya looked at the pile of green ooze leaking from the spear-wielding attacker’s shattered skull.
 “Guess I should have figured Scorpion’d be around.”

 Canary’s eyes went wide.
 “You know this… thing?”

-Sonya tilted her head.
 She then helped Black Canary to her feet.
-The blonde vigilante winced as she put pressure on her wounded leg.
+The blonde vigilante winced as she tried to avoid putting pressure on her wounded leg.

 “You sure you’re up for this?”
 Sonya asked.